For Better, for Worse… 6 Types of Marriage

 Some people, however, struggle to leave an abusive marriage because of fear, control, manipulation, or dependency.

-Destructive marriages can be healed and restored, but sadly it’s rare.
+Destructive marriages can be healed and restored, but sadly, it’s rare.

 What does this mean for your marriage?